Search

 IMPORTANT

-Ensure your selected installer is a CEC Accredited Installer.
-If the system’s parts, the designer or the installer are not CEC accredited, you won’t receive the Federal Government rebate Small-Scale Technology Certificates (STCs).
+Ensure your selected installer is a SAA Accredited Installer (formally CEC accredited).
+If the designer or the installer is not SAA accredited, you won’t receive the Federal Government rebate Small-Scale Technology Certificates (STCs).

 Installing solar panels: what to look for in an installer

-CEC accreditation means that the installer demonstrates competence in the design and installation of stand-alone and grid-connected solar PV systems.
-CEC accredited installers are also eligible for Government incentives and rebates, which can assist with the cost of your solar power system.
+SAA accreditation (formally CEC accreditation) means that the installer demonstrates competence in the design and installation of stand-alone and grid-connected solar PV systems.
+SAA accredited installers are also eligible for Government incentives and rebates, which can assist with the cost of your solar power system.

 Informative sales process